Ralerus/ePortfolio-OpenUI5/Tutorial.md

 }
 ```

+>That was version 5, you can find the current state of all files [here](https://github.com/Ralerus/ePortfolio-OpenUI5/tree/version5/webapp).

 ## 17. That's it!

 We did it, we created our own personalized say hello message wizard.
-You can find the final implementation [here](Solution%20%of%20Tutorial/webapp).

 To get an impression of the inbox-responsiveness of an OpenUI5 it is worth having a look at our app in the mobile device simulation of the Chrome DevTools.
 As can be seen on the screenshot, for instance, the wizard is displayed in an adapted form on mobile devices.